lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In [FIPS.204] NIST defines separate algorithms for pure and pre-hashed modes of ML-DSA, referred to as "ML-DSA" and "HashML-DSA" respectively.
 This specification defines a single mode which is similar in construction to HashML-DSA with the addition of a pre-hash randomizer inspired by [BonehShoup].
 See {{sec-cons-randomizer}} for detailed discussion of the security properties of the randomized pre-hash.
 This design provides a compromised balance between performance and security.
 Since pre-hashing is done at the composite level, "pure" ML-DSA is used as the underlying ML-DSA primitive.

 The primary design motivation behind pre-hashing is to perform only a single pass over the potentially large input message `M`, compared to passing the full message to both component primitives, and to allow for optimizations in cases such as signing the same message digest with multiple different keys.
-The actual length of the to-be-signed message `M'` depends on the application context `ctx` provided at runtime but since `ctx` has a maximum length of 255 bytes, `M'` has a fixed maximum length which depends on the length of `HashOID` and the output size of the hash function chosen as `PH`, but can be computed per composite algorithm.
+The actual length of the to-be-signed message `M'` depends on the application context `ctx` provided at runtime but since `ctx` has a maximum length of 255 bytes, `M'` has a fixed maximum length which depends on the output size of the hash function chosen as `PH`, but can be computed per composite algorithm.

 This simplification into a single strongly-pre-hashed algorithm avoids the need for duplicate sets of "Composite-ML-DSA" and "Hash-Composite-ML-DSA" algorithms.